kutlugsahin/re-active/packages/react/README.md

 ## Defining a reactive component with **createComponent**

-Reative component is very similar to a functional component. **createComponent** accepts a function that returns another function returning JSX.
+Reactive component is very similar to a functional component. **createComponent** accepts a function that returns another function returning JSX.
 This allows a closure to be created which will persists as long as the component is alive.

 ```jsx
 import { createComponent } from '@re-active/react';